dennisdoomen/CSharpGuidelines/_pages/1200_MiscellaneousDesignGuidelines.md

 		return query;
 	}

 Since LINQ queries use deferred execution, returning `query` will actually return the expression tree representing the above query.
-Each time the caller evaluates this result using a `foreach` cycle or similar, the entire query is re-executed resulting in new instances of `GoldMember` every time.
+Each time the caller evaluates this result using a `foreach` loop or similar, the entire query is re-executed resulting in new instances of `GoldMember` every time.
 Consequently, you cannot use the `==` operator to compare multiple `GoldMember` instances.
 Instead, always explicitly evaluate the result of a LINQ query using `ToList()`, `ToArray()` or similar methods.

 ### <a name="av1251"></a> Do not use `this` and `base` prefixes unless it is required (AV1251) ![](/assets/images/1.png)